Why Is My Clematis Turning Brown

 Q: What is clematis wilt, and how can I identify it?

 A: Clematis wilt is a fungal disease that causes the stems and leaves of clematis plants to wilt and turn brown or black.
-It typically affects young, rapidly growing shoots.
+Now, it typically affects young, rapidly growing shoots.
 To identify it, look for sudden wilting of leaves and stems, often accompanied by blackening or browning of the affected areas.

 Q: How do I treat clematis wilt?